ALECC’s Commitment to Anti-Racism

 As a Canadian environmental humanities association, ALECC is particularly invested in recognizing and supporting the scholarship, writing, art, and leadership of Black, Indigenous, and People of Colour and the pursuit of ecological justice in Canada and around the world.
 We commit to amplifying BIPOC voices in our cultural and scholarly communities.
 In order to do so, we have taken several concrete steps:

-1. The editorial team of our journal, The Goose, is actively working on building capacity to address systemic racism in the journal and the environmental humanities; to welcome and support more BIPOC contributors; and to continue to publish work at the intersection of nature, race, environmental justice, and decolonization.
+- The editorial team of our journal, The Goose, is actively working on building capacity to address systemic racism in the journal and the environmental humanities; to welcome and support more BIPOC contributors; and to continue to publish work at the intersection of nature, race, environmental justice, and decolonization.
 For the latest information, see the call for issue 19.1, e-Race-sures, on The Goose website.
 ALECC has committed funds to provide honoraria for emerging or precariously employed BIPOC contributors.

 - We commit to establishing anti-racism funding to support Black, Indigenous, and People of Colour to participate fully in ALECC’s conferences and other activities.
 We have committed funds to support conference travel for under-employed BIPOC participants when in-person ALECC conferences resume, and are waiving ALECC membership fees for them.
 We are also waiving first-year annual membership fees for new or renewing BIPOC members.